KasparSnashall/NerualNetSailer/README.md

 # NerualNetSailer
 This repo is dedicated to learning neural networks using a sailing game.
 The goal is to create an AI that can sail fastest round a simple course.
-I relase this readme is starting to get a little long and so will be generating a wiki with my thought porcesses.
+I realise this readme is starting to get a little long and so will be generating a wiki with my thought porcesses.

 ## The idea
 I have always enjoyed sailing, recently I have had some interest in neural netowrks and how they work.
 So I though hey why not make a neural network that can play a sailing game?
 The idea is fairly simple we will first make the game, this might be simple to begin with.
 It will involve making a simple sailing simulator which has a boat going round a course.
 There will be wind (constant from one direction) the boat will have a velocity, acceleration (up to a max velocity) and some initial starting direction on a race line.
 (This might be one of two directions along some line).